GharbiW/Autogenstudio/README.md

 # Autogenstudio
 This repository showcases hands-on projects using AutoGenStudio 2.0 to simulate a marketing agency with multi-agent Large Language Models (LLMs).
 It includes detailed workflows, essential skills, and a collection of useful tools designed to streamline digital marketing tasks.

-Here’s a **complete README file** tailored for your GitHub project, integrating all the aspects of your empirical analysis, methodology, workflows, agents, and technical setup.
-This version is concise yet comprehensive and aligned with professional GitHub standards.

----

 # **Multi-Agent LLM Framework for Marketing Automation**

 This repository explores the implementation of a **multi-agent LLM framework** for simulating a marketing agency's operations.
 The project evaluates how advanced frameworks like **AutoGen Studio** and models such as **OpenAI 4-0 Mini** and **Mistral** enable agents to collaborate dynamically, solve complex tasks, and deliver high-quality marketing outputs.